rizkiwibowo19/E2E_Testing_Website/README.md

 5. Add Product to Cart and Checkout, this test evaluates the functionality of adding a product to the shopping cart and testing the checkout process from the cart.

+Components
+- Cypress: End-to-end testing framework for web applications.
+- Node.js: JavaScript runtime used for running Cypress and other development tools.
+- Visual Studio Code: Code editor used for writing and managing code.
+- Mochawesome: Reporting tool used with Cypress for generating test reports.